-- The amount you pay for drugs when you are in the Initial Coverage Stage. - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
+- The amount you pay for drugs when you are in the following drug payment stages: - o The Initial Coverage Stage. - Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.